paulinalei/yoyo/_portfolio/record-store.md

 github-link: https://github.com/daily-bruin/record-store-review
 ---

-This was a website that showed the reviews of record stores in Los Angeles.
+This was a website that showed the reviews of record stores in Los Angeles by the Daily Bruin.